ynput/ayon-documentation/website/docs/dev_addon_workflow.md

 ### JSON Import/Export Serialization

-Workflows can be saved down to or loaded from `.json` workflow layout:
+Workflows can be saved down to or loaded from `.json` files:

 ```python
 from ayon_workflow.workflow_editor import Workflow